nathanlesage/cv/README.md

 # something.
 Or, leave it out completely!
 # Remember: each list item is one line.
 address:
-  - Institute for Analytical Sociology # Imagine an "\newline" here
+  - Institute for Analytical Sociology # Imagine a "\newline" here
   - Linköping University # Same
   - 601 74 Norrköping, Sweden # No newline here.
 # "Contact" is also basically just a list of strings which you can omit